gabriel-ferreira-life/573_machine_learning/homework/homework_2/Readme.md

-# Homework 1 - Linear Regression, Logistic Regression, Perceptron
+# Homework 2 - Support Vector Machine

 This repository contains implementations and experiments involving three core machine learning concepts: **Linear Regression**, **Linear Perceptron**, and **Logistic Regression**.
 The task focused on using these models to classify handwritten digits '1' and '5'.